Hello Daydreamers!

 Click on the “Text” button located on the left panel of the Canvas and type in “happy birthday.”

-Select the text, and click on “Font” and choose your favorite one.
-For this tutorial, I picked “A Child’s Year” because it has a good (party) vibe.
+Select the text, and click on “Font,” and choose your favorite one.
+I picked the font “A Child’s Year” for this tutorial because it has a good (party) vibe.

-Tip: For cake toppers, I recommend you use a thick font because it will stability to your project.
+Tip: For cake toppers, I recommend you use a thick font to provide stability to your project.

-Once you change your font, keep your text selected and go to the top panel on the canvas, click on “Advanced” and select the option “Ungroup to Letters.”
+Once you change your font, keep your text selected and go to the top panel on the canvas, click on “Advanced,” and choose the option “Ungroup to Letters.”

-Ungrouping to layers will allow you to edit each letter on its own.
+Ungrouping text to letters will allow you to edit each letter on its own.

-To edit each letter, select it and rotate it, increase the size, and unlock proportions from each one of the corners of the selection.
+To edit each letter, select it, rotate it, increase the size, and unlock proportions from each one of the corners of the selection.

-You can learn more about the text, and how to edit it, in this handy tutorial.
+You can learn more about text and how to edit it in this handy tutorial.

 Step 2 – Overlap and Weld Text